orbitdb/field-manual/01_Tutorial/05_P2P_Part_2.md

 ### Enabling debug logging

-There's a lot of moving parts in connecting to a peer's OrbitDB database, and you'll want a deeper look into what's going on as you start to work with connections.
+There's a lot of moving parts in connecting to a peer's OrbitDB database, and you will want a deeper look into what's going on as you start to work with connections.

 Throughout the OrbitDB / IPFS stack, logging is controlled via a global variable called `LOG` which uses string pattern matching to filter and display logs, e.g. `LOG="*"` will show all logs and be very noisy.